-This summer, visitors to the Saint Louis Art Museum are invited to experience something out of the ordinary.
-In Sculpture Hall art conservators will be treating a work from our collection, Panorama of the Monumental Grandeur of the Mississippi Valley.
+During the summer of 2019, visitors to the Saint Louis Art Museum experienced something out of the ordinary in Sculpture Hall.
+For 12 weeks, art conservators treated a work from our collection, Panorama of the Monumental Grandeur of the Mississippi Valley.
 This work is nearly 170 years old.

 The painting is a “moving panorama,” which was a popular form of entertainment in the 1800s that attempted to replicate an actual experience for its audience through sound, light, and other special effects.
 It consists of 350 feet of fabric wrapped around two rollers that was scrolled horizontally from one roller to the other to display 25 individual scenes.
 Over the course of time, as it traveled from town to town, the panorama was repeatedly disassembled and displayed, causing the lightweight fabric to wrinkle and the paint to wear off.